Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

 Due to the dynamic nature of how method calls work for models, mocking for them is slightly more cumbersome.
 If you wish to mock a model, it is easiest to just use the `createMockModel` function in `BaseUnitTest`.
-Similarily, to avoid some amount of the boilerplate of setting up all necessary pieces of using a mock of `Core` (such as having query interface, mock user, etc.), you can use `createMockCore`.
+Similarly, to avoid some amount of the boilerplate of setting up all necessary pieces of using a mock of `Core` (such as having query interface, mock user, etc.), you can use `createMockCore`.

 For more information on mocks, and the things you can do with them, see [PHPUnit Test Doubles](https://phpunit.readthedocs.io/en/latest/test-doubles.html).

-For mocking PHP builtin functions like `header`, `setcookie`, `die`, etc, we use the [php-mock-phpunit](https://github.com/php-mock/php-mock-phpunit) library that adds an extension to PHPUnit.
+For mocking PHP built-in functions like `header`, `setcookie`, `die`, etc., we use the [php-mock-phpunit](https://github.com/php-mock/php-mock-phpunit) library that adds an extension to PHPUnit.
 Usage of this relies on how
 [PHP Namespaces work](https://www.php.net/manual/en/language.namespaces.rules.php).
 For